Superkikim/nexus-ai-chat-importer/README.md

 - Create individual Markdown files for each conversation
 - Update existing conversations with new messages
 - Detailed import reports for tracking the import process
+- Click on the conversation title to open the chat in the original web app

 ## Installation

-### Clone the Master Branch

-1. Clone the repository:
-    ```bash
-    git clone -b master https://github.com/Superkikim/nexus-ai-chat-importer.git
-    cd nexus-ai-chat-importer
-    ```

-2. Install the necessary dependencies and build the project:
-    ```bash
-    npm install
-    npm run build
-    ```
+1. Download the contents of the `dist` folder from the repository.

-3. In your Obsidian vault, navigate to the `.obsidian/plugins/` directory.
+2. In your Obsidian vault, navigate to the `.obsidian/plugins/` directory.
-4. Create a new folder called `nexus-ai-chat-importer`.
+3. Create a new folder called `nexus-ai-chat-importer`.
-5. Copy the contents of the `dist/` folder from the cloned repository into the `nexus-ai-chat-importer` folder.
+4. Copy the downloaded files into the `nexus-ai-chat-importer` folder.
-6. Open Obsidian and go to Settings > Community Plugins.
+5. Open Obsidian and go to Settings > Community Plugins.
-7. Disable Safe Mode if it's enabled.
+6. Disable Safe Mode if it's enabled.
-8. Refresh the list of plugins.
+7. Refresh the list of plugins.
-9. Find "Nexus AI Chat Importer" in the list and enable it by toggling the switch.
+8. Find "Nexus AI Chat Importer" in the list and enable it by toggling the switch.

-Note: You may need to restart Obsidian after installing the plugin for it to appear in the settings.
+Note: You may need to restart Obsidian after installing the plugin for it to appear.

-**Disclaimer:** Version 1.0.2b is a development in progress and might not work as expected.
-Use at your own risk.
+***Disclaimer:*** Version 1.0.2b is a development in progress and might not work as expected. **Use at your own risk**.

+***Keep your archives***.
+As long as the plugin is in Beta, I do not guarantee you won't have to reprocess all your conversation imports.

 After installation, proceed to the Configuration section to set up the plugin.

 ## Configuration

-1. Go to Settings > ChatGPT Import
+1. Go to Settings > Nexus AI Chat Importer
-2. Set the "ChatGPT Archive Folder" to specify where imported conversations will be stored
+2. Set the "Nexus AI Chat Importer Folder" to specify where imported conversations will be stored
 3. Optionally, enable "Add Date Prefix to Filenames" and choose a date format

 ## Usage

+## Important Note

+From version 1.0.1b to 1.0.2b, new parameters (metadata) have been added and are required for new features to function correctly.
+Please ensure that your existing conversations are updated to include these new metadata fields.

 ### Exporting ChatGPT Data